Eric-Chung-0511/Learning-Record/Data Science Projects/PawMatchAI/README.md

 ### 🦴 Model Backbone

 1. **ConvNeXt Base:**
-   - **What It Does:** ConvNeXt Base functions as my chosen feature extraction backbone, representing a fascinating reverse-engineered approach that brings Transformer's advantages back to CNN architecture.
-When I learned about this unique characteristic, it inspired me to think about further possibilities with Transformer components.
+   - **What It Does:** ConvNeXt Base functions as my chosen feature extraction backbone, representing a fascinating reverse-engineered approach that brings Transformer's architectural benefits into CNN design.
+It modernizes traditional CNN by incorporating key Transformer principles like:
+   - Increased channel dimensions and larger kernel sizes for better feature capture
+   - Simplified architecture with fewer unique components compared to traditional CNNs
+   - Layer normalization and GELU activation, inspired by Transformer designs

    - **Why It Matters:** Observing how Vision Transformers (ViT) have dominated recent research, I found it intriguing that ConvNeXt Base demonstrates how CNN can be modernized by incorporating Transformer-inspired designs.
 This sparked my idea - since ConvNeXt already successfully adapts Transformer concepts into CNN, why not complete the circle by adding actual Transformer components?
 This led me to create a hybrid architecture combining it with Multi-Head Attention.

    - **Key Features:**